Alkylation unit: Operating variables

 Typically, alkylation is carried out in the neighborhood of 20 °C. Higher reaction temperatures dramatically favor polymerization reactions that will dilute the acid.
 Equipment corrosion will also increase with higher reaction temperatures.
 Low reaction temperatures slow the settling rate of the acid from the alkylate.
-Lower temperature than ambient cannot be achieved as the coldest possible temperature is that of the cooling fluids (air and water).
+Lower temperature than ambient cannot be achieved without refrigeration as the coldest possible temperature is that of the cooling fluids (air and water).
 Seasonal factors influence the production of polymerization reactions, therefore in summer the consumption of acid is higher, especially in HFAU.